aaronkjin/mentore/README.md

 - Cosine similarity for mentor matching logic
 - GPT-4 for generating mentor matches based on user queries

+## Sprint 3 Updates

+### Aaron

+### Daniel

+### Sarvesh

+### Andrew

+**This sprint:** This sprint I worked with Aaron to refactor and rebuild the entire frontend to use React because it was a lot more managable.
+I helped Dan with the scraper and we worked on pulling all the bios of the stanford professors.
+Aaron and I worked primarily on just finishing up the frontend to work and build chat functionality with the backend api that Sarvesh was building.

+**Next sprint:** Next sprint we hope to deploy the finalized code to a server and improve our imbeddings.
+We will also further improve our UI design and start adding more mentors and add a mentor sign up feature.
+Our goal is to expand our platform to as many mentors as possible to give users the biggest pool of people to choose from and thus find the best match.

 ## Sprint 2 Updates

 ### Aaron